Web3WizardZ/Web3WizardZ/README.md

 ## 💬 Get in contact with me on Discord! @zoomer_degen

 ## Thank you for visiting my profile!
 Let's connect.
-And don't forget build on the scroll 📜
+And don't forget to build on the scroll 📜

 ---